Aaleyah8/CS121_Final_Project/README.md

 the add riddle will allow anyone to add a riddle the edit riddle will allow to edit and fix a riddle.

+riddle class
+this will be the other class that gets the riddle question and answer.
+It will return a question along with answer.

 Use of Object-oriented programming inheritance - each of the riddle functions will inherit from the riddleGuesser interface.